Plaza Mayor in Madrid

 …moving to another continent was no easy task, but nothing worthwhile is.

 My name is Joyce and I was born in Mexico, in a bordering state with the U.S. on the Northwest called Baja California.
-I moved to sunny LA when I was young where I lived for 10 years before moving to Madrid.
+I moved to sunny LA when I was young where I lived for many years before moving to Madrid.